 What happens if you need to modify a child support order?
 For instance, maybe you changed jobs and took a significant reduction in pay.
 Or, for example, maybe your child has developed special needs that require additional support.
 Under the IMDMA, a child support order may be modified “upon a showing of a substantial change in circumstances.”

 Your Melrose Park child support lawyer can work with you on your case and provide evidence to show that you do in fact have a substantial change in circumstances that requires a modification.

 A Melrose Park Child Support Lawyer Can Help With Your Case

 If you are filing for divorce and need assistance with child support, an experienced Melrose Park child support lawyer can speak with you today about your case.
-Contact M. Scott Gordon & Associates to learn more about the services we provide to families in Melrose Park.
+Contact Gordon & Perlut, LLC to learn more about the services we provide to families in Melrose Park.